PistachioPony/gamesparks-docs/Tutorials/Cloud Code and the Test Harness/External HTTP Callbacks.md

 ---
-src: /Tutorials/Cloud Code, and the Test Harness/External HTTP Callbacks.md
+src: /Tutorials/Cloud Code and the Test Harness/External HTTP Callbacks.md
 ---

 # How to implement external HTTP Callbacks